Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 Hiring will always have uncertainty.

-The problem is that the uncertainty is hidden from the people most affected by it.

-A distributed system can be eventually consistent and still terrible to use if callers cannot observe state, retry safely, or understand failure.
+Hiring hides too much of that uncertainty from the people most affected by it.
+A distributed system can be eventually consistent and still terrible to use when callers cannot observe state, retry safely, or understand failure.

-That is where hiring is now.

 ## Better Consistency

 Perfect transparency would be a bad promise.

 Companies will never expose every internal discussion, and they should not.
-Candidates will never submit a complete representation of themselves, because such a document would be unreadable and possibly illegal to ask for.
+Candidates will never submit a complete representation of themselves, because such a document would be unreadable, invasive, and likely to include information employers should neither request nor use.

 But the system could be much more honest about state.